Dark and visible matter distribution in Coma cluster: theory vs observations: Zero acceleration sphere and mean velocity dispersion

-In the present paper, we consider gravitationally bound systems consisting of a rather large number of inhomogeneities/galaxies which have a common (for a whole system) DM haloes.
-DM halos make a dominant contribution to the total mass of the systems and galaxies are considered as test bodies.
-Such situation takes place in rich clusters of galaxies, e.g., for the Virgo cluster which consists of about 2000 galaxies \cite{BinSanTamm1,KarNas}.
-It is well known that the shape of this cluster is rather far from spherically symmetric \cite{BinSanTamm2,Boselli}.
+In this paper, we consider gravitationally bound systems consisting of a rather large number of inhomogeneities/galaxies which have common (for a whole system) DM haloes.
+DM haloes make a dominant contribution to the total mass of the systems and galaxies are considered as test bodies.
+This situation takes place in rich clusters of galaxies, e.g., for the Virgo cluster which consists of about 2000 galaxies \citep{KarNas,BinSanTamm1}.
+It is well known that the shape of this cluster is far from being spherically symmetric \citep{BinSanTamm2,Boselli}.
 The cluster is an aggregate of at least three separate subclumps.
-In general, there is no problem to define a surface (or an approximate surface) of zero acceleration in the case of a number of gravitating sources which make the dominant contributions to the gravitational acceleration \cite{EKZ2}.
+In general, there is no problem to define a surface (or an approximate surface) of zero acceleration in the case of a number of gravitating sources which make the dominant contributions to the gravitational acceleration \citep{EKZ2}.
 However, the DM profiles for galaxies and clusters of galaxies are usually modeled by the spherically symmetric distributions of DM.
-The Coma cluster (Abell 1656) has more spherical distribution\footnote{Although here we also observe subhalos \cite{subhalos}.}.
+The Coma cluster (Abell 1656) has more spherical distribution\footnote{Although here we also observe subhaloes \citep{subhalos}.}.
 Therefore, in what follows we consider the Coma cluster which, in a rough approximation, has an overall DM halo of the spherically symmetric form.